Waiter Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for waiter roles in Washington DC?

-The H-2B temporary nonagricultural worker visa is the most common pathway for waiters in DC, covering seasonal or peak-period staffing needs at hotels, event venues, and restaurants.
-Some full-service fine dining establishments pursue H-1B sponsorship when a role can be framed as requiring specialized culinary knowledge, though this is uncommon.
-J-1 exchange visitor status is also used for hospitality trainees placed through approved cultural exchange programs.
+The H-2B visa temporary nonagricultural worker visa is the most common pathway for waiters in DC, covering seasonal or peak-period staffing needs at hotels, event venues, and restaurants.
+Some full-service fine dining establishments pursue H-1B visa sponsorship when a role can be framed as requiring specialized culinary knowledge, though this is uncommon.
+J-1 visa exchange visitor status is also used for hospitality trainees placed through approved cultural exchange programs.

 How to find waiter visa sponsorship jobs in Washington DC?